Posts

 -

 Agentic coding removes the thinking time that slow work provided.
-Code review may be the last place that time can live.
-What it costs to treat it as a rubber stamp.
+Code review is the last place it can live.
+Treat it as a rubber stamp and it's gone.

 -